Why is food waste the major issue in collective catering?

 What is food waste?

-According to the national “anti-waste” pact, food waste corresponds to “all food intended for human consumption which at one stage of the food chain is lost, thrown away, degraded” .
+According to the national "anti-waste" pact, food waste corresponds to "any food intended for human consumption which at any stage of the food chain is lost, thrown away, degraded" .

-In France, there are 10 million tonnes of food products wasted per year, including 540,000 tonnes in collective catering.
-As we can see, these figures are alarming, especially when we know that in France 10 million people live below the poverty line.
-On average, we consider that 20% of food is thrown away and that the annual weight of food waste amounts to 10 million tonnes per year.
+In France, 10 million tons of food are wasted each year, including 540,000 tons in institutional catering.
+As you can see, these figures are alarming, especially considering that 10 million people in France live below the poverty line.
+On average, it is estimated that 20% of food is thrown away, and the annual weight of food waste amounts to 10 million tons.
 Individually, this represents 155 kg of food thrown away per person per year.

-Collective catering is part of a set called RHD (out-of-home catering), it is distinguished by its social character which aims to produce a meal for a specific community.
-Who is concerned ?
-University restaurants such as Crous, company restaurants, hospitals, school catering, prisons.
-These organizations, depending on their audience/type of guest, are more or less prone to waste.
-According to an ADEME study, the most “wasteful” restaurants are hospital restaurants, nursing homes and elementary schools.
+Institutional catering is part of a broader sector known as food service (restaurants, cafeterias, etc.), distinguished by its social nature, which aims to provide meals for a specific community.
+Who is involved?
+University restaurants such as those run by CROUS (Regional Centers for Student Services), company restaurants, hospitals, school cafeterias, and prisons.
+These organizations, depending on their target audience/type of diners, are more or less prone to food waste.
+According to a study by ADEME (French Agency for Ecological Transition), the restaurants with the highest levels of food waste are those in hospitals, nursing homes (EHPADs), and elementary schools.

 But where does this significant waste come from?
-One of the main causes is the mismatch between the offer offered by restaurants and the demand of diners.
-What makes the offer poor quality can come from different factors such as: unsuitable or low quality products, poor stock management, non-varied menus, weight problems, delivery, or even problems with appearance standards.
-So many causes which are not without consequences for catering organizations.
+One of the main causes is the mismatch between what restaurants offer and what diners demand.
+The poor quality of the offering can stem from various factors, such as: unsuitable or low-quality products, poor inventory management, limited menu variety, portion size issues, delivery problems, or even problems with appearance standards.
+All of these factors have significant consequences for food service establishments.

-The three main issues of food waste in collective catering
+The three main challenges of food waste in institutional catering

 The economic aspect

-Collective restaurants serve an average of 3.4 billion meals per year, so they are among the most affected by food waste.
-On average, this waste can be up to four times greater than in homes.
+Institutional catering serves an average of 3.4 billion meals per year, making it one of the sectors most affected by food waste.
+On average, this waste can be up to four times greater than in households.

-This represents between 120g grams per person and per meal, in terms of economic losses, 68 cents per tray and per guest are lost.
-In addition, there are several costs, including raw materials.
-On average, establishments spend around €1.90 per raw material meal.
-These figures remain variable, because many factors come into play and can influence the rate of food waste.
-For example, satellite kitchens have 65% greater losses than on-site kitchens.
+This represents approximately 120 grams per person per meal, and in terms of economic losses, this amounts to 68 cents per tray per diner.
+Furthermore, there are several other costs, notably that of raw materials.
+On average, establishments spend around €1.90 per meal on raw materials.
+These figures vary, as many factors come into play and can influence the rate of food waste.
+For example, satellite kitchens experience 65% more waste than on-site kitchens.

 The ecological aspect

-Today, the carbon footprint of food is the third most harmful sector for the environment after transport and housing.
-The food sector therefore contributes to the increase in climate change and affects the entire food production chain.
-Whether with yields or even on supply chains.
+Today, the food sector has a carbon footprint that is the third most harmful to the environment after transportation and housing.
+The food sector therefore contributes to the worsening climate crisis and affects the entire food production chain, from yields to supply chains.

-Concerning collective catering, there are 540,000 tonnes of food wasted, which is equivalent to 8% of overall French food waste.
-On average, a collective catering establishment produces 144 grams of bio-waste per meal, including 113 grams of losses and therefore food waste.
-On average, each meal causes the emission of 2.5 kg of CO2.
+Regarding institutional catering, 540,000 tons of food are wasted, representing 8% of total French food waste.
+On average, an institutional catering establishment produces 144 grams of biowaste per meal, including 113 grams of food loss and therefore food waste.
+On average, each meal results in the emission of 2.5 kg of CO2.

-The collective catering sector is also a major water waster; an average consumption of between 10 and 20 liters of water per meal is estimated, which generates wastewater laden with grease which, in the long term, contributes to the creation of significant pollution.
-In addition, collective catering also contributes to the overexploitation of agricultural land.
+The institutional catering sector is also a major waste of water, with an estimated average consumption of between 10 and 20 liters per meal.
+This generates wastewater laden with grease, which in the long term contributes to significant pollution.
+Furthermore, institutional catering also contributes to the overexploitation of agricultural land.
 We use 28% of the world's agricultural land to produce food that will not be consumed.

-Today, reducing our impact has become a priority to preserve our biodiversity and our species.
-Fighting against food waste therefore means being completely involved in the ecological transition.
-To do this, it seems essential to first carry out a carbon assessment within your restaurant.
+Today, reducing our impact has become a priority for preserving our biodiversity and species.
+Fighting food waste therefore means fully embracing the role of a driver of the ecological transition.
+To achieve this, it is essential to first conduct a carbon footprint assessment of your restaurant.

 The legislative aspect

-For several years, government policies have become aware of the issue of food waste, below is a summary of the most important laws:
+For several years, government policies have been recognizing the importance of food waste; below is a summary of the most important laws:

-- In 2015, the law relating to energy transition was put in place to fight against food waste.
+- In 2015, the law relating to energy transition was put in place to combat food waste.

 - In 2016, the Garot law supplemented the 2015 law.

-- In 2018, the Agriculture and Organic law “requires public collective catering to source from 2022 with at least 50% products from organic farming”.
+- In 2018, the Agriculture and Organic Law “requires public collective catering to source at least 50% of products from organic farming from 2022”.

-- In 2019, the Egalim Law was promulgated to set up a diagnosis which will allow it to measure the commitment of collective restaurants in the fight against food waste.
+- In 2019, the Egalim Law was enacted to implement a diagnostic that would allow it to measure the commitment of collective restaurants in the fight against food waste.

-To conclude, collective restaurants play a major role in reducing food waste, in particular through their significant influence whether on the food sector or even on consumer mentalities.
-To act on these three levels, it is first necessary to carry out a precise diagnosis to determine the causes of food waste.
-This is why Kikleo supports you by offering a detailed and detailed analysis of your losses using innovative technological tools.
+In conclusion, institutional catering plays a major role in reducing food waste, particularly through its significant influence on both the food sector and consumer attitudes.
+To address these three levels, a precise diagnosis is essential to determine the causes of food waste.
+This is why Kikleo supports you by offering a detailed and comprehensive analysis of your losses using innovative technological tools.

 FOR A BETTER FUTURE